 - Urban nature survey: Conducted in 2012, the survey included species inventories in every open natural area within the city limits.
 The findings are integrated into the urban planning processes and are used to manage urban nature. - The open spaces values survey is scheduled to take place in the coming year, in cooperation with the University of Haifa.

-Urban nature is a major resource in Haifa.
-Therefore, many explanatory actions are being taken.
+Urban nature is a major resource in Haifa, and many actions are being taken to engage the public: